feincms/feincms3-forms/README.rst

     :target: https://github.com/matthiask/feincms3-forms/
     :alt: CI Status

 This is an extremely flexible forms builder for the Django admin interface.
+It allows using `django-content-editor
+<https://django-content-editor.readthedocs.io/>`__ for your form which enables:

+- Build your own form in the CMS and not have to ask programmers to change anything.
+- Reorder, add and remove pre-existing fields.
+- Add content (text, images, anything) between form fields.
+- Use regions to add additional structure to a form, e.g. to build configurable multi-step forms (wizards).
+- Add your own form field plugins with all the flexibility and configurability you desire.

 If you only want to integrate short and simple forms (e.g. a contact form) you're probably better off using `form_designer
 <https://github.com/feincms/form_designer>`__.
 The feincms3 documentation
 contains a `guide showing how to integrate it
 <https://feincms3.readthedocs.io/en/latest/guides/apps-form-builder.html>`__.

-If you need more flexibility, multi page forms, forms with other content between fields, a relatively straightforward way to define you own (compound) fields etc. etc. then feincms3-forms may be for you.

 Design decisions